It’s estimated that by 2021, spending on business automation will reach $12.7 billion globally.

-The last thing we want as business owners is our website compromised when it could’ve been prevented.
+The last thing we want as business owners is for our website compromised when it could’ve been prevented.

-I recommend that every website owner look into using Cloudflare.
+I recommend that every website owner looks into using Cloudflare.
 Their free plan offers attack protection and a secure socket layer certificate.
 Both of these are priceless to webmasters in the case of emergencies.

-There are also many platform specific plugins and apps to take advantage of.
+There are also many platform-specific plugins and apps to take advantage of.
 For example, WordPress has WordFence which blocks malicious login attempts and attacks.